 - If your preferred school(s) requires a Supplementary Information Form (SIF) or further proof (for example, proof of regular church attendance), it is essential that this is sent in with your application form if you would like your child to be considered under the appropriate criterion.
 All SIFs can be found on the school website.
 For VC schools only the religious proof SIF can be downloaded from the right hand side of this page.

-- You will be responsible for transporting your child to any school you name as a preference unless you have a statutory entitlement or qualify for discretionary transport under exceptional circumstances.
+- You will be responsible for transporting your child to any school you name as a preference unless you have a statutory entitlement.

 - Please ensure you fully complete the applicant details section of the application form including supplying a phone number.
 School Transport use a texting service to notify parents of changes to transport arrangements and require accurate and up to date details.

 We thoroughly investigate all potentially fraudulent or misleading applications we are made aware of and welcome information from schools and the public.
 For the 2018/19 academic year one home address claimed by the parent carer was not used to allocate the school place, and one school place was withdrawn as a result of information received about potentially fraudulent or misleading home addresses.